ghl3/SpontaneousSymmetry/pages/stats/confidence-intervals.markdown

 -2 log(\lambda(\theta)) \sim \chi^2_{s}
 $$

-where $s$ is the number of parameters of interest, here only 1, corresponding to $\theta$.
+where $s$ is the number of parameters of interest, here only 1 (corresponding to $\theta$).
 The important point is that the distribution of $\lambda$ is independent of the true values of the nuisance parameters.
 Thus, the profile likelihood ratio is a pivotal quantity whose distribution we know (asymptotically).
 Therefore, we can invert it to create confidence intervals on the parameter of interest.

 This is a pretty remarkable result.
 The likelihood in question could be arbitrarily complicated and contain many nuisance parameters, and yet (given enough data) we can find a distribution that depends only on the parameter of interest and that has a simple, well-studied analytic form.